 When it comes to cooking oils, avoid those that are high in trans fats, have saturated fat content of more than 4 gm per tablespoon, and/or are partially hydrogenated oils.12

-- Vegetable oils like soybean and canola oils have trans fats in them and therefore better avoided.13 Plus, the Omega 6 fatty acids in them can also increase inflammation in the body.14 Consuming them could put you at greater risk of heart disease, obesity, diabetes, and cancer.
+- Vegetable oils like soybean and canola oils have trans fats in them and therefore better avoided.13 Plus, the Omega 6 fatty acids in them can also increase inflammation in the body.14 Consuming them could

 - Margarine and vegetable shortening are highly processed hydrogenated fats.
 Their saturated fat content makes them nearly as bad as eating animal fats.15